 End of Life – options

-Most used EPS is collected and easily converted into other EPS products, including long-life applications.
+Most EPS waste is collected and easily converted into other EPS products, including long-life applications.
 These include coat hangers, CD cases and wood-substitute products.
 When used in fish boxes, EPS is less likely to be collected due to the fact that it has been contaminated by the fish it has protected.
 However, our industry is constantly searching for viable recycling options which would enable the growth of facilities able to cope with EPS packaging used in the cold supply chain.

 Recycling and recovery

 EPS is easily recycled and its resources recovered for long-life applications

 Expanded Polystyrene is technically very easy to recycle and, wherever this is economically viable, recycling can take place in both closed loop and open loop processes.
 It can then be used in a wide variety of new applications from recycled-content packaging to long-life, highly-durable goods to innovative new products in sectors such as building and construction.

 EPS packaging is easily recyclable where facilities exist

 Highly efficient manufacture and localised production units mean EPS is a low-cost, proven solution

 The 2% polystyrene cellular matrix gives outstanding impact resistance

 EPS is non-toxic, chemically inert, and fungi and bacteria cannot grow on it